Ninth Circuit Upholds Stay of Trump Travel Ban

 After Watson’s ruling, U.S. Attorney General Jeff Sessions criticized it by saying he was “amazed that a judge sitting on an island in the Pacific can issue an order that stops the President of the United States from what appears to be clearly his statutory and constitutional power.”

+The Ninth Circuit only cited the above tweet in a footnote as evidence that Trump views the six countries — Somalia, Iran, Syria, Libya, Sudan and Yemen — as inherently dangerous, but further notes his administration has yet to provide any compelling evidence the countries are hotbeds for terrorists.

+Trump has not yet commented on the latest ruling from the Ninth Circuit.

-Monday’s Ninth Circuit ruling will most likely be appealed to the Supreme Court, which is already weighing whether to take up the Fourth Circuit appeal.
+Sessions said the Justice Department will appeal Monday’s ruling to the Supreme Court, which is already weighing whether to take up the Fourth Circuit appeal.

+New York Attorney General Eric Schneiderman and 16 other attorneys general filed an amicus brief with the Supreme Court on Monday, arguing the high court should not review the preliminary injunction against Trump’s travel ban.

+“Since day one, attorneys general have not hesitated to fight back against President Trump’s unlawful and unconstitutional executive orders, bringing legal action in courts around the country to successfully stop both the first and second bans,” Schneiderman said in a statement.
+“As we’ve argued, President Trump’s second executive order is just a Muslim ban by another name – and the courts have agreed.”